TalhaUsuf/command2code/README.md

 This repository uses **stacked-LSTM** architecture using **two** layers to train on the given data.

->Following args. are present inside the `config.yaml` file.

 > Images after the training are saved inside `images` folder.